rhafer/opencloud/services/webfinger/README.md

 ## Authenticated Instance Discovery

-When using OpenID connect to authenticate requests, clients can look up the owncloud instances a user has access to.
+When using OpenID connect to authenticate requests, clients can look up the opencloud instances a user has access to.

 *   Authentication is necessary to prevent leaking information about existing users.
 *   Basic auth is not supported.